kedacore/keda-docs/content/docs/2.12/concepts/admission-webhooks.md

 KEDA will block all incoming changes to `TriggerAuthentication`/`ClusterTriggerAuthentication` that don't match these rules:

-- The Pod Identity has specified empty IdentityId.
+- The specified identity ID for Azure AD Workload Identity and/or Pod Identity is empty.